Anthurium pallidiflorum (Pale-Flowered Anthurium) Indoor Care, Propagation & Problems

 Cut the leaves at the base of the stem with a sharp sterlized knife or a clean pair of scissors to avoid unnecessary injuries which can result in disease infestations.
 Cut away any wayward leaves to maintain the shape of the plant.

-Anthurium pallidiflorum can be propagated at the beginning of the growing season from offshoots.
-Below is an outline on propagation from offshoots.
+Anthurium pallidiflorum is propagated at the beginning of the growing season (spring) from offshoots.

-Water the Anthurium pallidiflorum thoroughly at least 1 day before to make it easier to divide and also hasten establishment.
-A well hydrated plant suffers less shock and takes a shorter time to take root.
+Water the plant thoroughly at least 1 day before to make it easier to divide and also hasten establishment.

 Carefully, slip the plant out of its pot and carefully seperate the offshoot from the mother plant.
 Ensure the offshoot has adequate roots and at least 2 leaves to hasten establishment.

-Select a 6 or 8 inch pot and ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to rotting.
+Select a 6 or 8 inch pot that has a drainage hole to prevent the soil from getting soggy as it can lead to rotting.

-Place the offshoot in the previously made hole and lightly firm the soil around the base while taking care not to bury it too deep; maintain the offshoot at the same soil level it was in the previous pot.
+Place the offshoot in the previously made hole and lightly firm the soil around the base and maintain it at the same soil level it was in the previous pot.

-Water the soil thoroughly and place the set up in a well-lit, warm place until the new Pale-Flowered Anthurium is well established after which you can begin routine care.
+Wet the soil thoroughly and place the set up in a well-lit, warm place until the new plant is well established after which you can begin routine care.

 Anthurium pallidiflorum, Pale-Flowered Anthurium